khast3x/khast3x.github.io/_posts/2018-02-07-Android-browsers.md

 I though it would be interesting to include this for the reader's pleasure.
 ![browsers_privacy_settings](https://github.com/khast3x/khast3x.github.io/blob/master/assets/demo/browsers_privacy_settings.jpg?raw=true)

+A note on performance:
-Overall, not keeping the daily *junk* accumulated through the days in the form of tabs will have a nice impact on the overall device usage.
+Not keeping the daily *junk* accumulated through the days in the form of tabs will have a nice impact on the overall device usage.

 > Enjoy 👍